lgray/sanetrain/README.rst

-sanetrain is a package that uniformizes the process of creating machine learning training workflows in a declarative way, so that all ingredients and specificities of a specific machine learning model can be tracked cleanly in github and inferfaces with many modern training infrastructure frameworks.
+sanetrain is a package that uniformizes the process of creating machine learning training workflows in a declarative way, so that all ingredients and specificities of a specific machine learning model can be tracked cleanly in github and interfaces with many modern training infrastructure frameworks.
 The main problem that this package intends to solve is to support easy organization of a codebase into a functioning training pipeline, and make it so this training pipeline is easily repeatable by others.